-Laurie Sterritt is a Partner at Leaders International, an executive search firm in Canada.
+Laurie Sterritt is CEO and Managing Partner of Pathways Executive Search, an executive search firm in Canada.
+Previously, Ms. Sterritt served as Managing Director of Leaders International.
 In 2018, Ms. Sterritt formed a non-profit association to launch the first-of-its-kind Indigenous Women's Leadership Summit (IWLS), with a mandate to inspire and uplift Indigenous women throughout their personal and professional journeys.
 Prior to that, Ms. Sterritt developed and implemented the Indigenous Employment and Business Development strategy for BC Hydro and led the start-up and growth of the Aboriginal Mentoring and Training Association (AMTA) and its subsidiary social enterprise, First Resources Impact Ventures (FRIV).